Wednesday, 22 June 2022

 Many of us think we know Lahiri's Mum- not from Jhumpa's writing which just depicts her as a maniacal devourer of fish- but from Tabu's luminous performance in 'Namesake'.
 The fact is, almost everybody in India loves a Bengali lady of that age because they have helped us greatly or even just smiled upon us or given friendship to our own Mum or Gran when that was what they needed.
 From the religious p.o.v, I am fond of quoting a talk given by our Shankaracharya over a hundred and twenty years ago.
 He explained why the Gauda, or Bengali, Brahmins should be revered- not viewed with suspicion.
 No doubt, the context was the first stirrings of the Freedom Struggle in Madras Presidency.
 What was not mentioned was that the Bengali Brahmin woman was as much the superior of the Bengali man as the Ramakrishnas and Vivekanandas of the time were superior to our complacent patriarchs who considered the Brits a gift from God to defend the Agraharam from Islam.

-Mamta Bannerjee is ten years older than Jhumpa.
+Mamta Bannerjee is thirteen years older than Jhumpa.
 She and she alone destroyed the Left Front citadel in Bengal which had endured for 30 years.
 She made mincemeat of Modi in the recent election.
 The Bengali Brahmin woman incarnates Shakti.
 Why?
 Because being a woman grants you superior sapience.
 So did being Bengali- or, even now, inhabiting that topos, larger, for more noble, more compassionate, than the world of names and forms.

 Pico Iyer has written about the death of his father and reading him my contempt for both increased.
 Lahiri shits on her Mum.
 But even a stupid, hateful, cretin like me can see that there is something here, some 'crumb let fall from the table', some clay flung off from what is being shaped on the potter's wheel, which would suffice for my salvation.

 Not, alas, for Jhumpa because she won't acknowledge that Bengali is coeval with Italian but more closely connected to the Greek myths and their related soteriology through the endurance of Hinduism.
-Why speak of 'Echo' when fat and chubby men- some great scholars- keep alive that mythos in your own mother tongue?
+Why speak of 'Echo' when chubby men- some great scholars- keep alive that mythos in your own mother tongue?
 Everything in ancient Greece is 'ready at hand' in India more particularly if you are, or can read, Bengali.
 Echo's Sanskrit dhvani is the Viyogini who exceeds the Yogi because separation exceeds union.

 Lahiri says that learning Italian gave her 'a new linguistic point of entry that positioned me closer to Latin than ever before.
 The itinerary of my translation was no longer point-to-point but triangulated, given that I was now reading him, instinctively, with an Italian brain.
 The process felt richer, more intimate, more revelatory, and even more satisfying.'